Hélder Morim

-Hélder Gomes Morim (born 14 May 2001) is a Portuguese professional footballer who plays as an midfielder for Liga Portugal 2 club Trofense on loan from Chaves.
+Hélder Gomes Morim (born 14 May 2001) is a Portuguese professional footballer who plays as a midfielder for FC Tatran Prešov.

 Professional career

 Gomes is a youth product of the academies of Rio Ave and Leixões, and began his senior career with Leixões in 2021 in the Liga Portugal 2.
 On 29 July 2022, he transferred to the Primeira Liga club Chaves.

 Playing style

 Morim is a consistent left-footed midfielder who is excellent in build-up play, and has a great long pass.
 He has good speed, but is a little slight in build.
 He originally played as a left-back, before transitioning to midfield.